An introduction to color theory

 Color Theory Explained in Under 5 Min with ArtistAssistApp

-ArtistAssistApp has an advanced color mixing algorithm based on traditional color theory to avoid muddy and dull color mixtures.
+ArtistAssistApp has an advanced color mixing algorithm based on traditional color theory.
+Thus, we can explain color theory in under 5 minutes with ArtistAssistApp.

 Traditional color theory describes primary, secondary, intermediate, and tertiary colors.

-These colors are called primary because they cannot be mixed from other colors.
+These colors are called primary because they cannot be mixed with other colors.

 Primary colors